stelmo/LinearSegmentation.jl/README.md

 breakpoints.
 Three algorithm are implemented, `sliding_window`, `top_down`, and `graph_segmentation`.

-Convenience functions `xypairs` and `xyboundgroups` are also supplied to make plotting easier.
+Convenience functions `xygroups` and `xyboundgroups` are also supplied to make plotting easier.

 ## Interface